-Specifies the level of detail that is logged.This setting controls the level of detail that is logged through the on_status event.
+Specifies the level of detail that is logged.This setting controls the level of detail that is logged through the Status event.
 Possible values are:

 The directory used when creating or extracting a PGP zip file.A PGP zip file is a Tar archive that is encrypted.
 It is commonly used by utilities to protect multiple

 files in one OpenPGP message.
-The class supports creating and extracting these types of files.
+The component supports creating and extracting these types of files.

 |PublicKeyringFile: The file name of the public keyring file.This specifies the name of the public keyring file.
 The default value is "pubring.gpg".
 This may be set to a file name only, or a full path including the file name.|

 Whether the encrypted data should be decrypted recursively.In some instances data will be encrypted multiple times.
-This configuration option determines how the class
+This configuration option determines how the component

 will handle this situation.
 Options are: